adinhodovic/django-mixin/README.md

-# Prometheus Monitoring Mixin for Celery
+# Prometheus Monitoring Mixin for Django

-A set of Grafana dashboards and Prometheus alerts for Celery.
+A set of Grafana dashboards and Prometheus alerts for Django.

 ## How to use